Transformational Collaborative Outcomes Management

 - All interventions should be personalized, respectful and have demonstrable value to the people they serve.

 - Collaborative processes, inclusive of children and families, should be used for all decisions at all levels of the system.

 - Consensus on action is the primary outcome of collaborative processes.

 Founded in 1998 by Dr. John S. Lyons, the Praed Foundation seeks to support transformational activities in human services, with a special emphasis on improving the lives of children and families.
 The Foundation has a variety of projects that supports its mission including managing flexible funding for youth with mental health needs in the juvenile justice system.
 The primary work of the Foundation is in support of a mass collaboration of individuals who seek to use evidence-based assessments as an approach to working together to maintain the focus of human service enterprise on the people they serve.
-As such, the Praed Foundation maintains the copyrights on the Child & Adolescent Needs and Strengths (CANS), the Family Advocacy and Support Tool (FAST), the Crisis Assessment Tool (CAT/CSPI), and the Adult Needs and Strengths Assessment (ANSA) to ensure that they remain free for anyone to use who shares this commitment.
+As such, the Praed Foundation maintains the copyrights on the Child and Adolescent Needs and Strengths (CANS), Adult Needs and Strengths Assessment (ANSA), Family Advocacy and Support Tool (FAST), Safe Systems Improvement Tool (SSIT), Readiness Inventory for Successful Entrepreneurship (RISE), and Crisis Assessment Tool (CAT) to ensure that they remain free for anyone to use who shares this commitment.